cdaein/sketch-wrapper-examples/README.md

 1. Open the browser and go to the localhost.
 By default, it is `http://localhost:5173/`.
 1. In the `examples` folder, there are both TypeScript and JavaScript sketches.
 JS sketches are compiled from TS.
 To run any of the sketches, update the `<script>` tag in `index.html` to point to a JS or TS sketch.

-> Note: Currently, Vitejs prints source file missing warning when using `ogl-typescript` but it looks to be working fine.
-If you prefer a different dev server, use `npm run parcel` to use Parcel.

 ## Outputs

 Click each image to see the TypeScript source code.